Receipt-Wrangler/receipt-wrangler-desktop/README.md

 [![Build](https://github.com/Noah231515/receipt-wrangler-desktop/actions/workflows/docker-image.yml/badge.svg)](https://github.com/Noah231515/receipt-wrangler-desktop/actions/workflows/docker-image.yml)
 [![codecov](https://codecov.io/gh/Noah231515/receipt-wrangler-desktop/branch/main/graph/badge.svg?token=TCTGKLHIW1)](https://codecov.io/gh/Noah231515/receipt-wrangler-desktop)
-# MyApp
+# Receipt Wrangler

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run start` for a dev server with a proxy to the development API.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+(Note: I have been wrestling with an odd issue where locally the app will only start with node version: lts/gallium.
+Make sure this version is installed for development!)

 ## Code scaffolding